Catenscia/MxOps/docs/source/getting_started/about_scenarios.md

 # About Scenario

-Since the beginning, you have been using `Scenarios`.
-They are what make `MxOps` truly practical.

 When you executed you first `Scene`, you may have asked yourself some questions along these lines:

 - What happen if I enter a second time the command to execute the `Scene`?